ahmdhlm/Tic_Tac/README.md

 2. Players take turns choosing a position on the board by entering the number of the cell they wish to place their symbol in.
 3. The game will announce the winner if a player successfully lines up three of their symbols in a row, column, or diagonal.
 4. If all cells are filled and no player has won, the game will declare a draw.
-5.Players can choose to start a new game or quit after each match.
+5. Players can choose to start a new game or quit after each match.

 ##Project Structure
 tic-tac-toe/